 For the Purrbabies

-Bringing home a new puppy or kitten is exciting.
+Adopting a new puppy or kitten is exciting.
 But without proper planning, the latest addition to your family can become a source of financial stress.
 Fortunately, it doesn’t have to be that way!
-Create a pet budget to avoid unpleasant surprises for you and the newest addition to your family.
+Here are some tips to create a practical pet budget to avoid unpleasant surprises for you and the newest addition to your family.

 Pet food is the most common expense new pet owners anticipate, but other items need to be part of a pet budget.